Marfan syndrome

 What is the treatment for Marfan syndrome?

 There is no cure for Marfan syndrome.
-However, some treatments are available to help with the problems that Marfan syndrome causes.
+However, treatments are available to help with the problems that Marfan syndrome causes.
 Because Marfan syndrome may affect different parts of your body, you may be seen by different specialists.
 These specialists may include a heart specialist (cardiologist), an eye specialist (ophthalmologist), a bone and joint specialist (orthopaedic surgeon) and a specialist in genetic problems (geneticist).

 When is emergency treatment needed?